rharinath26/nhanes-diabetes-hypertension-analysis/final_whitepaper.md

 2.  **Systolic Blood Pressure for Hypertension:** Highly stable predictor across all populations (Mean Rank 1.0-2.1, Top_3_Freq = 1.0), ranking #2 in overall permutation importance (0.037).
 This finding suggests that direct biological measurement of BP is a more reliable predictor than self-reported behavioral factors.

-3.  **Sedentary Behavior (PAD680 - Minutes Sitting):** Ranks #1 in overall permutation importance for hypertension (0.051) and #2 for diabetes (0.045). **Random Forest stability analysis shows high stability** (Mean Rank 1.0-2.6, Top_3_Freq = 0.9-1.0), indicating this factor is consistently important across populations when modeled with non-linear methods. **This highlights that inactivity (sitting time) may be a more critical screening target than activity intensity**, suggesting sedentary behavior operates through complex, interactive pathways that require ensemble methods to detect reliably.
+3.  **Sedentary Behavior (PAD680 - Minutes Sitting):** Ranks #1 in overall permutation importance for hypertension (0.051) and #2 for diabetes (0.045).
+Random Forest stability analysis shows high stability (Mean Rank 1.0-2.6, Top_3_Freq = 0.9-1.0), indicating this factor is consistently important across populations when modeled with non-linear methods.
+This highlights that inactivity (sitting time) may be a more critical screening target than activity intensity, suggesting sedentary behavior operates through complex, interactive pathways that require ensemble methods to detect reliably.

-4.  **Income-to-Poverty Ratio:** Ranks #3 for diabetes (0.021) and #5 for hypertension (0.021) overall. **Random Forest stability analysis shows stable rankings** (Mean Rank 3.0-5.6, Top_3_Freq = 0.5-1.0), confirming socioeconomic factors are consistently important when their non-linear relationships with other risk factors are properly modeled.
+4.  **Income-to-Poverty Ratio:** Ranks #3 for diabetes (0.021) and #5 for hypertension (0.021) overall.
+Random Forest stability analysis shows stable rankings (Mean Rank 3.0-5.6, Top_3_Freq = 0.5-1.0), confirming socioeconomic factors are consistently important when their non-linear relationships with other risk factors are properly modeled.

 ### 3.3 The Divergence: Population-Specific Risk Profiles